 Beets are one of the top sources of nitric oxide which helps lower blood pressure.
 One cause of erectile dysfunction (ED) is high blood pressure.
 So although it's not conclusive, some research suggests that having beetroot juice may indirectly improve ED symptoms (7).

 Women may also have a low sex drive as a result of high blood pressure.
-This is because it may decrease the blood flow to the private parts.
+This is because it may decrease the blood flow to the genitals.
 So improved blood pressure may help increase sensation.

-Alcohol seems to be the perfect pair to a date or sexytime.
+Alcohol seems to be the perfect match for a date or sexy time (in small quantities).
 Some people report that alcohol can help them get in the mood.
 Drinking in moderation may help increase testosterone, a male sex hormone that can increase sexual desire.
 However, too much may have the opposite effect.

 Hitting the booze too hard can lead to a decreased genital response, or less sensation down there (8).
 Alcohol is also dehydrating, which could result in less natural lubrication.
 The key is to practice moderation, defined as one drink per day for women and up for two drinks per day for men (9).

-Many herbs and supplements have been created with the aim to solve limitations of low libido.
+Many herbs and supplements have been created to the problem of low libido.
 The problem with supplements is that they are not regulated.
 In a scientific review of over 700 dietary supplements, including those marketed for sexual enhancement, 20% contained more than one unapproved ingredient (10).
-The ingredients in these supplements have the potential to cause serious adverse health effects, especially when combined with other medications of medical conditions.
+The ingredients in these supplements have the potential to cause serious adverse health effects, especially when combined with other medications.

 Research suggests that the following products have risks that outweigh their benefit: yohimbine, Spanish fly, mad honey, and Bufo toad.
 Yohimbe for instance has side effects such as anxiety and overstimulation (11).